netdata/learn/README.md

   yarn start
   ```

-7. [Optional] If you dont see your document as expected on your left sidebar you need to hardcoded in the version of the
+7. [Optional] If you dont see your document as expected on your left sidebar you need to hard code it in the sidebar of the
-   docs (version nightly) and after the merging of your work also to open a PR in then netadata/learn repo only with
+   docs (default: version nightly) and after the merging of your work also to open a PR in then netadata/learn repo only with
    the changes in the sidebar.
 [WIP automated sidebar]